nikoslaz/A_language_compiler/README.md

 #### 2. Execute the binary file with the AVM:
 ./alpha_avm chief.alpha

-NOTE: This program was run and tested inside Debian PC "Ananke"
+NOTE: This program was run and tested inside Debian PC "Kasos"

 Authors:
 csd4844 - Nikoletta Arvaniti